Atmosphere

 |

-the CO2 effect.
-Measurement of TPW (Total Precipitable Water) in the
+effect.
+Measurement of TPW (Total Precipitable Water) in the troposphere

-troposphere during satellite time does not confirm this is happening to any
+during satellite time does not confirm this is happening to any significant

-significant extent.
-Overestimation this feedback may be a major reason the
+extent.
+Overestimation this feedback may be a major reason the climate

 Ollila, Aalto University explain this in greater detail in “Challenging the

-plants.
-Pieter Tans has calculated how the atmospheric content of carbon
+Tans has calculated how the atmospheric content of carbon dioxide will

-of carbon the atmosphere will peak at 600 ppm CO2 around year 2060
+atmosphere will peak at 600 ppm CO2 around year 2060 acc. to the

-acc. to the assumptions made by Peter Tans.
-As explained by Michel van Biezen
+assumptions made by Peter Tans.
+As explained by Michel van Biezen this will

 CO2 emission and its distribution.